Shifard/rock-paper-scissors/README.md

 # rock-paper-scissors
-Building The Odin Project: rock, paper, scissors game (console) using HTML and JS
+Building The Odin Project: rock, paper, scissors game using HTML, CSS, and JS